racunalniskimuzej/markovi-eksperimenti/dial-up/openwrt/README.md

 - Image will be too big for brnboot, so [switching to uBoot is needed](https://forum.openwrt.org/t/installing-lede-u-boot-via-brnboot-web-interface-without-rs232/9857/6)

 OpenWrt config
-- Set root password using passwd!
+- Set root password using `passwd`!
 - Copy configuration files to specified directories:

 | File | Copy to | Changelog |